 DON’T touch a dog who is eating, sleeping, or chewing a toy.
 In other words, let sleeping dogs lie.
 Dogs who are spooked are more likely to bite, and some dogs are protective over their food, and may feel threatened if you approach during mealtime.

 Of course, you can do your own part to make sure your dog does not bite.
-Properly socialize and train your dog at a young age, keep him on a leash when on walks, and avoid situations that may put unnecessary stress on your dog, especially if he is prone to anxiety.
+Properly socialize and train your dog at a young age, keep him on a leash and follow dog walking etiquette when on walks, and avoid situations that may put unnecessary stress on your dog, especially if he is prone to anxiety.